mlabs-haskell/lambda-buffers/docs/typescript.md

 where the `...` denotes either an iterated `Branchi` for some `i`, or an iterated `BranchiTypej` for some `i` and `j`, then each branch, say `Branchi` is translated as follows.

-- If `Branchi` has no fields i.e., `| Branchi`, then the corresponding TypeScript type's union member is
+- If `Branchi` has no fields i.e., `| Branchi`, then the corresponding Typescript type's union member is

   ```ts
   | { name: 'Branchi' }
   ```

 - If `Branchi` has one or more fields i.e., `| Branchi BranchiType1 ...
-BranchiTypeMi`, then the corresponding TypeScript type's union member is
+BranchiTypeMi`, then the corresponding Typescript type's union member is

   ```ts
   | { name: 'Branchi'